robsassack/rock-paper-scissors/README.md

 # rock-paper-scissors

-A basic rock, paper, scissors game in JavaScript.
+A basic rock paper scissors game in JavaScript.